phoole/env/README.md

 Usage
 ---

 - Put your environments in file `.env`.
-By default, existing environment variables are not overwritten.
+By default, existing environment variables are **not overwritten**.

   ```shell
   # this is comment line